Osiris-Team/A/README.md

  - `char` is a single 16-bit Unicode character.
 It has a minimum value of '\u0000' (or 0) and a maximum value of '\uffff' (or 65,535 inclusive).
  - `code` is a single code block.

+### Initialisation
+Primitives and Objects allocate/reserve memory when they get defined and use it when set.
 ```A
 int a = 1;
 ```